 Optimize your website correctly and get ranked high in the SERPs by getting this course!

 #2 Visually construct your text

-A very important sense that you probably speak about quite often is what you see.
-Therefore, it is smart to use visual cues throughout your content.
-Try to paint a picture in otherwords.
-This is why Instagram is so popular.
+A very important sense that you probably speak about quite often is what you visually see.

 With voice search, the keyword doesn’t need to be in the title tag but in the content itself.
 Your entire body of text in your article or product description is game.